 Want the real deal on Little Havana?
 Be sure to join Miami’s premier local historian, Dr. Paul George’s free walking tour.
 Meet in front of the Tower Theatre at 7 pm, during each Viernes Culturales (every third Friday of the month).

 The tour will take you along Little Havana’s main drags and side streets, with Dr. Paul chatting about the architecture, history, and colorful stories that make Little Havana so special.
-On my tour, we also stopped at local restaurants and a variety of galleries along Calle Ocho.
+Stops include local Little Havana restaurants and a variety of galleries along Calle Ocho.

-Even if you’ve lived here for years, it’s a fascinating way to get to know more about the history of Little Havana while taking in Viernes Culturales festivities.
+Even if you’ve lived here for years, it’s a fascinating way to learn more about Little Havana’s history while taking in Viernes Culturales festivities.